michaelcohen716/synthetix-community/blog/2019-12-05-framing-the-eth-collateral-debate.md

 ## To the Moon

-Ether collateral brings new risks with it - a subject for another blog post - but without it, Synthetix will have a difficult time achieving its massive potential.
+Ether collateral brings new risks with it &#8722; a subject for another blog post &#8722; but without it, Synthetix will have a difficult time achieving its massive potential.
 Adding Ether injects much-needed leverage without diluting the value of the SNX token.

-Instead of thinking about SNX as the collateral asset for the network, it may be more appropriate to think of it as the base collateral asset - the foundation and backstop for the network.
-While a change of this significance will come with its fair share of challenges, the path to becoming Decentralized Bitmex runs through Ether.
+Instead of thinking about SNX as the collateral asset for the network, it may be more appropriate to think of it as the base collateral asset &#8722; the foundation and backstop for the network.
+And while a change of this significance will come with its fair share of challenges, the path to becoming Decentralized Bitmex runs through Ether.